LTUC/amman-dotnet-401d2/Curriculum/Class29/lab/README.md

 *stretch goal* - Implement pagination!

 **User Story 2:** For this story, create a new product details page that shows the products image, name, price, and any other relevant details.
 Refer to the suggested wireframes if you are having trouble determining a layout.
+Don't worry about linking the "Add to Cart" button to anything just yet.

 *Stretch* - Implement the ability to have multiple images on a products details page.